 There are currently 708 on-street parking spaces (free, paid and loading zone) on Broad Street, between N. Thompson and N. 14th Streets.
 West of N. Thompson Street there is no on-street parking allowed and on N. 14th and E. Main Streets the BRT will only impact parking where a station is located.
-The earlier iterations of the BRT plans called for the removal of all 708 spaces, however, the current design concept would accommodate 402 on-street parking spaces on Broad Street between N. Thompson Street and N. 14th Street.
-The proposal reflects an understanding that the BRT is operating in an urban environment and a desire to balance the needs of on-street parking in the existing curb-face to curb-face dimension with the presence of BRT stations, left turn movements, median width necessary to protect pedestrians and curbrunning BRT operations.
+The earlier iterations of the BRT plans called for the removal of all 708 spaces, however, the current design concept would accommodate 401 on-street parking spaces on Broad Street between N. Thompson Street and N. 14th Street.
+The proposal reflects an understanding that the BRT is operating in an urban environment and a desire to balance the needs of on-street parking in the existing curb-face to curb-face dimension with the presence of BRT stations, left turn movements, median width necessary to protect pedestrians and curb-running BRT operations.

-Broken into segments, 25 spaces are preserved between N. Thompson and Sheppard Streets (of 124 existing spaces, a loss of 99 spaces), 150 spaces are preserved between Sheppard and Lombardy Streets (of 244 existing spaces, a loss of 94 spaces), 161 spaces are preserved between Lombardy and N. Foushee Streets (of 246 existing spaces, a loss of 85 spaces), 66 spaces are preserved between N. Foushee and 4th Streets (of 38 existing spaces, a gain of 28 spaces) and no spaces are preserved between 4th and N. 14th Streets (a loss of 56 existing spaces).
+Broken into segments, 26 spaces are preserved between N. Thompson and Sheppard Streets (of 124 existing spaces, a loss of 98 spaces), 149 spaces are preserved between Sheppard and Lombardy Streets (of 244 existing spaces, a loss of 95 spaces), 160 spaces are preserved between Lombardy and N. Foushee Streets (of 246 existing spaces, a loss of 86 spaces), 66 spaces are provided between N. Foushee and 4th Streets (there are 38 existing spaces, and 28 spaces are gained) and no spaces are preserved between 4th and N. 14th Streets (a loss of 56 existing spaces).
 The current BRT concept plan proposes to retain 33 of the 90 existing loading zones, with 21 remaining on Broad Street and 12 shifting to side streets.
 An additional 105 loading zones currently exist on side streets within one block of Broad Street.